Haswell vs Skylake: Which One Should You Choose?

 Intel Skylake processor uses integrated Intel HD 530 graphics card.
 The card has 1.15GHz speed and 64GB max video memory.
 The new thing in Skylake graphics card is that you can watch videos in 4K resolution – this feature is not yet available in Haswell models.

-If both processors are compared, there isn’t much difference.
+If compared both Haswell & Skylake processors, there isn’t much difference.
 According to Video card benchmark test, Intel HD 530 had a G3D score of 981 while Intel HD 4600 GPU had a passing score of 703.
 Of course, the earlier is better (due to its recent release) but if you are looking to play games in 1080p resolution with Ultra details, you would still need a dedicated GPU.

 By Battery Life:

 Skylake product line has a number of power saving options, which facilitates longer battery life in laptop computers.
 The Intel 530 graphics chip uses less power and provides an hour of additional video playback.

 Moreover, with Intel SpeedStep technology, users can witness 30 times faster CPU performance.
 The Speed Step technology avoids electricity wastage by switching power states in one millisecond.
 It goes from low power to high power and back much faster, hence conserving battery life.

 Another impressive improvement in Skylake processor is power gating.
 This means that only those parts of the CPU that are in active use are powered by the chip.
 This means the platform targets specific power domains that are in use.

 The highest price for both Haswell & Skylake processors is around $300.